inducer/pycuda/doc/gl.rst

     Enable GL interoperability for the already-created (so far non-GL) and currently active :class:`pycuda.driver.Context`.

     According to the forum post referenced in the note below, this will succeed on Windows XP and Linux, but it will not work on Windows Vista.
-There you *have* to create the GL-enabled context using :func:`make_context`.
+There you *have* to create the GL-enabled context using :meth:`~pycuda.driver.Device.make_context`.

     .. warning ::